This Bodyweight Workout Will Make You Sore Everywhere — In 12 Minutes

 Need proof?
 Wells designed this 12- to 15-minute full-body bodyweight workout just for Refinery29 readers.
 It includes a superset, a circuit, and a burnout — and combines strength and high-intensity exercises to really get your blood pumping and endorphins flowing.

-Grab a yoga mat, cue up the timer on your phone, press play on your favorite upbeat playlist, and start swiping — you'll be sweating in no time.
+Grab a yoga mat, cue up the timer on your phone, press play on your favourite upbeat playlist, and start swiping — you'll be sweating in no time.